CertNexus CyberSAFE Training Course

 Identity and Access Management using OpenAM

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at system administrators who wish to use OpenAM to manage identity and access controls for web applications.
+14 HoursThis instructor-led live training in Uzbekistan (online or onsite) is designed for system administrators who wish to use OpenAM to manage identity and access controls for web applications.

 - Implement single sign-on (SSO), multi-factor authentication (MFA), and user self-service features for web applications.